 It's far and away the best thing to do if you're going to be using public transport in the Bay Area.
 You won't have to mess around with the often-confusing ticket machines at the station and it's way cheaper.
 For more info about this read our guide on how to use transit in San Francisco.

 5. DON'T EAT DINNER AT FISHERMAN'S WHARF

 Are there some good restaurants and cafes around Fisherman's Wharf?
 Probably.
 Are they the best in the city?
 Almost certainly not.
 Do locals eat there?
 Nope.
 San Francisco has an amazing, vibrant and hugely varied food scene, but you won't find it here.
-For the best food go to neighborhoods like the Mission, Hayes Valley, North Beach and the Marina.
+For the best food go to neighborhoods like the Mission District, Hayes Valley, North Beach and the Marina.

 6. DON'T CALL THE CITY BY THE WRONG NAME

 People that have visited San Francisco often like to highlight their inside knowledge of the city by using one of its nicknames.
 "SF" is okay and you can get away with "San Fran", but one of the most important things not to do in San Francisco is not to call us "Frisco".
 If you say it here you'll probably get a quizzical look and, quite possibly, a groan.
 The best thing is just to use the full name - "San Francisco".

 7. DON'T FREAK OUT AT MIDDAY ON TUESDAY